Adderall vs Ritalin

 The differences are real but narrow.
 The table below sums up the core points, with more detail underneath.

 The second difference is individual response, and this is the key practical point.
 People respond differently to the two.
-Someone who does not do well on one often does well on the other.
-There is no reliable way to predict which will suit a person in advance, so it is found by trying.
+Someone who does not do well on one often does well on the other, whether that is a weaker effect on symptoms or side effects that do not settle.
+There is no blood test, scan, or questionnaire that reliably predicts which will suit a person in advance, so the fit is found by trying.
+A poor response to the first stimulant is common and is not a sign that stimulants will not work.

 The third difference is subjective feel.
 Some people find amphetamine slightly stronger or more appetite-suppressing, and describe methylphenidate as a little smoother.
-This varies a lot between individuals and is not a rule.
+This varies a lot between individuals and is a tendency, not a rule.
+It is not a reliable basis for choosing one over the other.

 Side effects compared

 Some people find amphetamine slightly more appetite-suppressing, but this is a tendency, not a rule, and it varies between individuals.
+Rarely, either stimulant can worsen anxiety or agitation, or bring on psychotic symptoms.
+Both can slightly slow growth in children, so a prescriber tracks height and weight over time.
 If a side effect is severe, or it is not improving, that is a conversation to have with a prescriber rather than a reason to stop on your own.
+Rebound and sleep problems can often be smoothed by adjusting the dose, the timing, or the formulation.

 Finding the right fit

 Treatment often starts with one stimulant.
-The starting choice is guided by age, by treatment guidelines, or by prescriber experience.
+The starting choice is guided by age, by treatment guidelines, or by prescriber experience, and in younger children some guidelines lean toward methylphenidate first.

 Over the first weeks, the dose, the formulation, and sometimes the stimulant type are adjusted to find the best match.
-This adjustment is a normal part of treatment.
+Prescribers usually start low and adjust based on how well symptoms improve and how the medication is tolerated.
+This adjustment is a normal part of treatment, not a sign that anything has gone wrong.
+Regular check-ins help, especially early on and for children, whose growth is tracked over time.

 Why a clinician might choose one over the other